-- 1. Recommendation by your Cadet Squadron or Group Commander. - 2.
-Maintain a B average in AFJROTC and at least a "C" in all other subjects. - 3.
-Pass the Officer Qualification Test with a grade of 85% or better and obtain the minimum amount of community service hours as noted in WINGS. - 4.
-Pledge, understand and accept the responsibilities of the cadet officer pledge - 5.
-Recite Officer Pledge at CC Call ((See Chapter 1 (1.5) of this Guide).
+- 1. Recommendation by your Cadet Squadron or Group Commander. - 3.
+Maintain a B average in AFJROTC and at least a "C" in all other subjects. - 4.
+Obtain the minimum amount of community service hours as noted in WINGS. - 5.
+Pledge, understand and accept the responsibilities of the cadet officer pledge

 5.4.2.
 Promotion to Cadet Senior NCO.
-Promotion to cadet "Top Three" (Chief Master Sergeant,

-Senior Master Sergeant, and Master Sergeant), will be based on merit.
-Those cadets eligible for promotion into the top three enlisted grades must meet the following standards:
+Promotion to Cadet "Top Three" (Chief Master Sergeant, Senior Master Sergeant, and Master Sergeant), will be based on merit.
+Those Cadets eligible for promotion into the top three enlisted grades must meet the following standards:

-- 1. Recommendation by your Cadet OIC/Squadron Commander/Group Commander - 2.
-Maintain at least a B average in AFJROTC. - 3.
-Complete a minimum amount of community service hours as noted in WINGS. - 4.
-Pass the Senior NCO Test with a grade of 85% or better and - 5.
-Recite Senior NCO Pledge at CC Call (See Chapter 1 (1.5) of this Guide).
+- 1. Recommendation by your Cadet OIC/Squadron Commander/Group Commander - 3.
+Maintain at least a B average in AFJROTC. - 4.
+Complete a minimum amount of community service hours as noted in WINGS.

 5.4.3.
 Spot Promotions.
 As the title implies, spot promotions are given on the spot.
-A cadet will receive such a promotion for one of the following reasons.
+A Cadet will receive such a promotion for one of the following reasons.

-- 1. A cadet who serves with distinction on the cadet staff and whose rank is below that authorized for the position (see unit manning document), may be promoted to any rank up to and including the authorized grade. - 2.
+- 1. A Cadet who serves with distinction on the Cadet Staff and whose rank is below that authorized for the position (see unit manning document), may be promoted to any rank up to and including the authorized grade. - 2.
 Cadet Leadership School (CLC) Completion: Next assigned rank (Case by Case basis)

 5.4.4.
 Promotions for Transfer Cadets.
 Cadets transferring from other JROTC units to the NJ-782nd will hold the same permanent rank held when departing the previous JROTC unit, regardless of branch of service.
-Cadets transferring from other than AFJROTC units will convert their rank to equivalent AFJROTC cadet rank.
+Cadets transferring from other than AFJROTC units will convert their rank to equivalent AFJROTC Cadet rank.
 Rank must be verified in writing by the previous JROTC unit.